Oregon woman held in Las Vegas Strip sidewalk rampage drove with licence suspended

 The Oregon DOT's Ridenour noted that generally drivers cannot obtain a licence in another state if their licence has been suspended.
 That is because licensing departments across the country share information, as do law enforcement agencies.

-In Oregon, where a driver can have multiple suspensions at one time, Holloway was cited and convicted in 2011 for driving uninsured and operating a vehicle without a licence.

-Then, in 2012, three months after being issued her first driver's licence, her licence was suspended for failing to comply with insurance requirements.
-It was suspended again in 2013 for failing to pay court fines related to previous citations.

-(Additional reporting by Alicia Avila, David Becker and Rollo Ross in Las Vegas, Curtis Skinner in San Francisco, Alex Dobuzinskis in Los Angeles, Ian Simpson in Washington, and Eric M. Johnson in Seattle; Writing by Alex Dobuzinskis and Eric M. Johnson; Editing by Gareth Jones, Bernadette Baum, Dan Grebler and Sara Catania)
+(Additional reporting by Alicia Avila, David Becker and Rollo Ross in Las Vegas, Curtis Skinner in San Francisco, Alex Dobuzinskis in Los Angeles and Ian Simpson in Washington; Writing by Alex Dobuzinskis; Editing by Gareth Jones, Bernadette Baum and Dan Grebler)